prasannavl/LiquidState/README.md

 ######v.5.0.0

 - Add `Task<bool> CanHandleTriggerAsync(TTrigger trigger);` to IAwaitableStateMachine
 - Make CanHandleTrigger check for predicates, if present.

 Breaking changes:

 - Removed `bool CanHandleTrigger(TTrigger trigger)` from it IAwaitableStateMachine.
 Has been replaced by the async version.

+######v.6.0.0

+- Complete rewrite, removed a lot of code duplication, and restructured.
+- Fully backward compatible when initialized with StateMachineFactory (the recommended way).